mathewsanders/Covid-19-Playground/README.md

 This playground is a starting point for modeling Covid-19 cases based on available data on confirmed deaths due to Covid-19.

-⚠️ **Warning** Current version is showing results that are very optimistic and I expect that results must be too good to be true and so are probably not accurate.
-Please use feel free to use this as a possible starting point for your own models.

 ![Preview of chart output of covid-19 playground](preview.png)

 ## Example usage